 Below I’ve listed all the current properties (as of June 2019).
 Each one can be found on the site with a more detailed description, explaining more about the hosts, their families, and the experience (do they give a farm tour, how much interaction you can expect, etc).

-Here I’ve included 1) a link direct to the listing where you’ll also find more detailed information on the accommodation (# of beds, how many can fit in the guesthouse, what amenities are available, etc), 2) the couple’s name and a bit on their family (if that info is given), and 3) the nightly price (note this doesn’t include any taxes or additional fees, for example for additional guests):
+Here I’ve included 1) the listing name – check the site for more detailed information on the accommodation (# of beds, how many can fit in the guesthouse, what amenities are available, etc), and to confirm the property is still available as sometimes Amish families stop hosting (or new ones begin hosting), 2) the couple’s name and a bit on their family (if that info is given), and 3) the nightly price (note this doesn’t include any taxes or additional fees, for example for additional guests – also be sure to check the site for updated prices):

 1. Dreamy Acres Farm Guesthouse – The Fisher Family; 10-acre Amish farm, includes a 20-minute farm tour – from $95/night base price